JanusHCP/policies/roles_policy.md

 4. In the case of an insider threat, the Security Officer and Privacy Officer are to setup a team to investigate and mitigate the risk of insider malicious activity.
 Janus Healthcare Partners workforce members are encouraged to come forward with information about insider threats, and can do so anonymously.

 5. The Security Officer maintains all documentation of the investigation, sanctions provided, and actions taken to prevent reoccurrence for a minimum of six years after the conclusion of the investigation.

+## Current Assignment of Roles

+Chief Compliance Officer - Ross Ronan, ComplianceConcerns@janushcp.com Chief Technical Officer - Michael Wasser, michaelw@janushcp.com Security Team Officer - Michael Wasser, michaelw@janushcp.com Privacy Officer - Michael Wasser, michaelw@janushcp.com Web Services Team Lead - Michael Wasser, michaelw@janushcp.com Ops Team Lead - Michael Wasser, michaelw@janushcp.com Security Incidence Responce Team Lead - Michael Wasser, michaelw@janushcp.com